git-moss/ConvertWithMoss/README-FORMATS.md

 A preset file contains a single preset.
 A dspreset file contains only the description of the multisample.
 The related samples are normally kept in a separate folder.
 Only WAV files are supported.
 A dslibrary file contains several dspreset files incl. the samples compressed in ZIP format.

 There are currently no metadata fields (category, creator, etc.) specified in the format.
-Therefore, the same guessing logic is applied as with plain WAV files (see the metadata parameters of WAV above for an explanation).
+Therefore, information is stored and retrieved from Broadcast Audio Extension chunks in the WAV files.
+If noch such chunks are present the same guessing logic is applied as with plain WAV files (see the metadata parameters of WAV above for an explanation).

+Destination options:

+* Make monophonic: Restricts the sound to 1 note, use e.g. for lead sounds.
+* Add envelope: Create 4 knobs to edit the amplitude envelope.
+* Add filter: Adds a low pass filter and creates a cutoff and resonance knob for it.
+* Add reverb: Adds a reverb effect and  creates two parameter knobs for it.

 ## Korg KMP/KSF